jburks/commander-x16-cartridges/README.md

 For more information, consult the x16-docs.

+## Chip Locations

+Unless otherwise indicated, all cartridges are meant for booting directly from the cartridge.
+This means the first chip (the one which is for ROM bankds 32-63) will be a 512k ROM.
+Developers that want thier program to actually boot from ROM still need to setup the ROM image correctly.

+For more information, consult the x16-docs.

 ## Cartridge Options

 ### Simple Cart

 A no frills simple cartridge with a single ROM (512kb) and discrete decode logic that is inherited from the X16 Developer edition.
+Routed rather poorly as compared to ROAM.

-### 2Cart
+### ROAM

-Similar to the above, but adds a RAM chip (512kb ROM, 512kb RAM).
-This is still a work in progress.
+Similar to the above but is a 4-layer PCB and includes a RAM chip (get it?
+ROM + RAM = ROAM).
+The RAM is available in banks 64-95 though can be easily moved around with minor changes to the schematic and PCB.

+Big thanks to Joe Burks (Wavicle) for handling a majority of the routing which has made for a gorgeous PCB layout and one that is also fairly easy to understand.
+The internal layers serve as ground planes.

 ## Decode Explanation